Pradumnasaraf/DevOps/docs/terraform/introduction.md

 slug: "/terraform"
 ---

-Terraform is an open-source infrastructure as code software tool created by HashiCorp.
-It allows users to define and provision data center infrastructure using a declarative configuration language.
+Terraform is an open source infrastructure as code software tool created by HashiCorp.
+It allows users to define and provision infrastructure using a declarative configuration language.
+Terraform manages infrastructure across multiple cloud providers and on-premises environments.
+It uses a simple syntax called HashiCorp Configuration Language (HCL) to define the infrastructure components and their dependencies.

-## Challenges with traditional infrastructure
+## Challenges with traditional infra

 In traditional infrastructure management, system administrators would manually configure servers, networks, and storage devices.
 This manual process was time-consuming, error-prone, and difficult to reproduce consistently across different environments.
 These come with the following challenges: